astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 Interactive representation of the velocity vectors for off-axis motion, as a function of the relative velocity of the observer's frame.
 The relative velocity can be changed with the slider.
 The white arrow shows the relativistic velocity, where the components are defined by the blue and red lines in {numref}`figoffaxis`.
-The magnitude of the vector (the magenta line) is in a box at the end of the arrow, and the angle with the x-axis (in degrees) is in the orange box.
+The magnitude of the vector (the magenta line in {numref}`figoffaxis`) is in a white box at the end of the arrow, and the angle with the x-axis (in degrees) is in the orange box.
 The green arrow shows the Newtonian expectation.
 To help guide the eye, the height of the y-component of the Newtonian velocity is marked with a horizontal red line.
 ```